DCC-Lab/RayTracing/README.md

 ## Examples

 In the [examples](https://github.com/DCC-Lab/RayTracing/tree/master/examples) directory, you can run `demo.py` to see a variety of systems, `illuminator.py` to see a Kohler illuminator, and `invariant.py` to see an example of the role of lens diameters to determine the field of view.
-However, you can also run the module directly with `python -m raytracing`, which will run the following code (`__main__.py`) to give you a flavour of what is possible:
+However, you can also run the module directly with `python -m raytracing`, which will run the following code (`__main__.py`) to give you a flavour of what is possible (note: in the US, it will give you a flavor of what is possible instead):

 ```python
 from .imagingpath import *